bradrox/public-apis/README.md

 You can run `public-apis` within a Docker container.

 This project utilizes Docker to build and deploy the application.
-With Docker multi-stage builds, we can build both the clien and the server with [Node.js](https://nodejs.org/en/) as you would do locally, but end up with a thin and efficient image, with just the compiled code.
+With Docker multi-stage builds, we can build both the client and the server with [Node.js](https://nodejs.org/en/) as you would do locally, but end up with a thinner and more efficient image, with just the compiled code.

 Build the Docker image